bmuschko/ckad-crash-course/exercises/30-ingress/solution/solution.md

 ### Using a Regular Kubernetes Cluster

 Edit the file `/etc/hosts` via `sudo vim /etc/hosts`.
-Add the following entry to map the host name `hello-world.exposed` to the node's IP address.
+Add the following entry to map the host name `hello-world.exposed` to the load balancer's IP address.

 ```
 192.168.64.38 hello-world.exposed